Teoscar Hernández Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.70 team ERA ranks 19th across all league pitching staffs.
+- The Cardinals' 4.74 team ERA ranks 20th across all MLB pitching staffs.

-- The Cardinals rank 17th in baseball in home runs given up (23 total, 1.2 per game).
+- Cardinals pitchers combine to rank 19th in baseball in home runs given up (25 total, 1.2 per game).

-- Mikolas gets the start for the Cardinals, his fifth of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.
+- Flaherty (1-2 with a 2.95 ERA and 17 strikeouts in 21 1/3 innings pitched) gets the start for the Cardinals, his fifth of the season.

-- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing two earned runs while giving up seven hits.
+- The right-hander's last appearance was on Monday against the Arizona Diamondbacks, when he went six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.